Mr. PREYER [presiding]. The committee calls Mr. Katzenbach.

 Mr. KATZENBACH - It was always my view, the whole time that I was in the Department of Justice, that the Bureau would do what you asked the Bureau to do and that they would do it well and professionally.
 They did not like what they were doing.
 They might want something more specific in the way of instructions than if they liked what they were doing.
 For example, if you were to look at the files now on civil rights matters and compared them with ordinary crimes that the Bureau was investigating, you would find very detailed memorandum to the FBI from John Door in the Civil Rights Division, Burke Marshall saying please do this and then answers to that or this, do something else, three and four page instructions.
 Whereas if it was a kidnapping, you did not really have to give them any instructions.
 They were there and doing things as they ought to be done.
 I regarded then and I regard now, despite all that has come out, the Federal Bureau of Investigation is probably the most highly trained, the most effective investigative agency in the world.

-Mr. McKINNEY - How do you tie that though to the fact that we now know they actually withheld from the Warren Commission any information they had regarding the CIA's overtures to the Mafia and the assassination attempts against Castro?
+they actually withheld from the Warren Commission any information they had regarding the CIA's overtures to the Mafia and the assassination attempts against Castro?

 Mr. KATZENBACH - I am very surprised that they did that and I really have no explanation as to why they did that.
 It may have been because Mr. Dulles was a member of the Commission and they thought that was his job to do it, but I am quite surprised, given relationships between the FBI and the CIA, I am surprised that the FBI did not seize the opportunity to embarrass the CIA.